NikitaMahindrakar/Expense_Tracker/README.md

 - No backend tests due to time constraints

-- Styling is minimal, prioritizing usability over design
+- Styling is minimal, prioritizing usability over design.